Introduction: Becoming a Friendly & Fair Teacher

 Introduction to Friendly and Fair Teaching

 You cannot expect students to know immediately how to behave.
-Of course students will seek out boundaries.
+Of course. students will seek out boundaries.
 Nor can you expect a novice teacher to immediately know how a good lesson is supposed to go.
-Both teachers and students benefit from Behaviour management strategies that provide a foundation for more effective learning to take place.
-When behaviour is managed in a fair, equitable way, with an emphasis on reinforcing positive behaviour, boundaries become clearer and less likely to be tested.
-Students are then less distracted and more focused on their learning.

 The core of Friendly and Fair Teaching